davidschulte/hf-dataset-selector/README.md

 **APA:**

 ```
-Schulte, D., Hamborg, F., & Akbik, A. (2024).
-Less is More: Parameter-Efficient Selection of Intermediate Tasks for Transfer Learning. arXiv preprint arXiv:2410.15148.
+Schulte, D., Hamborg, F., & Akbik, A. (2024, November).
+Less is More: Parameter-Efficient Selection of Intermediate Tasks for Transfer Learning.
+In Proceedings of the 2024 Conference on Empirical Methods in Natural Language Processing (pp. 9431-9442).
 ```

 ## How to reproduce the results from the paper